tanyasreenagesh/PhoneBook/README.md

 ### Viewing PhoneBook
 The PhoneBook can also be viewed as a table of contacts in the order they were stored.

-## Future Plans

-1. Displaying contacts in alphabetical order.
-2. Storing multiple numbers, emails and addresses for a contact.
-3. User can choose the exact contact they would like to see information for after being given search results.